Carlosdvp/carlosv-ninja/Readme.md

 -----------------------------------------------------------------------------

-# Improvement Roadmap - 2022
+# Improvement History - 2022

-1. Migrate from Vue 2 to Vue 3
+1. Migrated from Vue 2 to Vue 3
-2. Implement Vuex 4 store for the data used in the Cards
+2. Implemented Vuex 4 store for the data used by the Cards
-  - Move all repeated code out of the components
+  - Moved all repeated code out of the components
     - either to a parent component
     - or to the store
-3. Add the ability to select between List and Grid view in the projects gallery
+3. Added the ability to select between List and Grid view in the projects gallery
-4. Fix the Styling
+4. Fixed the Styling
   - make the layout responsive
   - make less colorful, make the style sharper and more professional, similar to Uniswap Dex UI
   - and clean up the css
   - some styles may need to be global to eliminate too much repetition of the same stuff
-5. cull projects shown
+5. culled projects shown in the Project Gallery
   - only show complex and complete applications
-  - remove simple exercises, apps with no realworld biz use
+  - removed simple exercises, apps with no realworld application

 --------------------------------------------------------------------------

-### 1. Migrate from Vue 2 to Vue 3
+### 1. Migration from Vue 2 to Vue 3 - Details

-- ran the command `vue add vue-next`
+- Ran the command `vue add vue-next`
   - this seems to have updated all the necessary packages
-- deleted node_modules and then re-installed dependencies
+- Deleted node_modules and then re-installed dependencies
-- now it renders. but the code for the router needs to be upgraded
+- Now it renders, but the code for the router needs to be upgraded
-  - uninstall previous vue-router package, remove main.js references to the router
+  - uninstalled previous vue-router package, remove main.js references to the router
-  - install vue-router: `vue add router`
+  - installed vue-router: `vue add router`
-  - manually edit the router/index.js files
+  - manually edited the router/index.js files
-- moved all the routes to the router.index.js file
+- Moved all the routes to the router.index.js file
-- updated all component paths
+- Updated all component paths

 - unrelated:
   - I edited some of the styles to make it look cleaner and more uniform in its color scheme
   - Also made some changes to the Homepage text
-  - fixed link in the footer to live site
+  - Fixed link in the footer to live site

-### 2. Add Vuex to project
+### 2. Added Vuex to project

-created new branch just in case: main > upgrade-from-vue2-to-vue3 >> feature-implement-vuex-store
+Created new branch just in case: main > upgrade-from-vue2-to-vue3 >> feature-implement-vuex-store

 - installed the vuex package with npm: `npm install vuex@next`
 - created the store folder and the store/index.js file